-Math whizzes point out that the economy remains short 8 million jobs — yet the number of job openings today (around 15 million) exceeds the number of pre-pandemic job openings (around 10 million).
+Math whizzes point out that the economy remains short over 5 million jobs — yet the number of job openings today (nearly 11 million) exceeds the number of pre-pandemic job openings (around 10 million).
 In other words, the economy is quickly catching up.

 It’s catching up so quickly, in fact, that companies are hiring faster than workers are accepting new job offers.

 If the economy lost jobs during the pandemic, how could there possibly be a labor shortage?

 It turns out many people who left the labor force in 2020 have not yet rejoined it in 2021.
 Many are parents who have endured reluctance among schools to reopen.
 That has left them caring for children at home rather than going back to work.

 Others faced a skill mismatch.
 Workers in the restaurant industry, for example, could not just start writing code on a moment’s notice for web developers hiring during the pandemic.

 Still others report fear of the virus as holding them back from returning to work, even after receiving a vaccine and watching U.S. infection rates plummet.